Blood-Cleansing device shows promise for dangerous pregnancy condition

 Summary

 This study tested a medical device that filters a harmful protein called sFlt-1 from the blood of pregnant women with preeclampsia, a serious condition causing high blood pressure.
-The goal was to see if the treatment is safe and can help manage the disease.
+The goal was to see if the treatment is safe and can help control the disease.
 The trial involved 21 participants and focused on safety for both mother and baby.

 Get updates